-RAIDER publishing aims to publish textbooks and educational resources created by TTU faculty to be used in TTU classrooms.
+RAIDER Digital Publishing aims to publish textbooks and educational resources created by TTU faculty to be used in TTU classrooms.
 Interested in creating OER?
-Read more about it at our guide.
 Explore our PressbooksEDU platform to see what other authors have done!

 Here are some examples of OER textbooks that can be found in PressbooksEDU:

 - A Guide to Making Open Textbooks with Students